omiejung01/8Chat/README.md

 Please put this code in your chatapp/db.inc.php

 # todo
-Profile picture with media server
+Profile picture with media server, and upload panel

 ```